 The issue of automated energy forecasting is very interesting for us, especially if we combine it with non-traditional tariff formulas such as indexed rates with periods of price coverage.
 In these cases, it is very important to be able to predict energy demand during certain periods to try to adapt the hedging strategy and minimise the risks of overage penalties.
 In this sense, the forecasting functionality of DEXCell seems a good initiative that we will keep on our radar.

 Another trend, which in fact has already become quite mainstream, is the interest in calculating the carbon footprint of business activities.
 Energetips is already offering this service, both using DEXCell application, as well as performing manual calculations.
 There is no doubt that, in a short time, most regulations will also go in this direction.
-Therefore, first mover companies gain a significant advantage here.
+Therefore, first-mover companies gain a significant advantage here.

 Lastly, another line of business that we think will take off very soon, even in Spain, is the recharging network for electric vehicles (EVs).
-Neighbourhood communities, shopping centers, businesses and even individual users will end up needing recharging points.
+Neighbourhood communities, shopping centres, businesses and even individual users will end up needing recharging points.
 Still, it remains to be seen what the time scale will be as well as the potential role of energy management systems in this area.

 The European Parliament recently presented new energy efficiency targets (40% reduction by 2030) and plans to promote renewable energy.
 How will these directives affect Spanish energy policy, which has historically resisted the transition to renewable energy?